kumojin/terraform-azure-vault/README.md

 There are a lot of documentation and tutorials about this.
 For example, Azure can be used to handle Vault's backend - see [secret engine](https://www.vaultproject.io/api/secret/azure), [authentication](https://www.vaultproject.io/api/auth/azure), and [secret management](https://learn.hashicorp.com/tutorials/vault/azure-secrets).

+### Retrieving Vault Secrets from Kubernetes

+The file [README_K8S.md](./README_K8S.md) contains information about how to retrieve Vault secrets for use in Kubernetes applications.

 ### Strengthening for Production

 Some best practices for production deployments should then be considered.